-The Older Americans Act (OAA) was first signed The Older Americans Act (CAA) was first signed into law in 1955 as part of President Lyndon Johnson a "Great Society" initiative simed at eliminating poverty and injustice among this country's most vulnerable populations.
-Over time, the Act created a nationwide network of organizations delivering community based services for older Americans to support sustain that the Act of the Act is to support sustained health, independence and dignity.
+The Older Americans Act (DAA) was first signed The Older Americans Act (DAA) was hirst signed into law in 1965 is part of President Lyndon Johnson's "Great Society" initiative simed at eliminating poverty and injustice among the country's most vulnerable populations.
+Over time, the Act created a nationwide network of organizations delivering community-based services for older Americans to support sustain heriths: Indexedment and duration. to support sustained health, independence and dignity.

-Today the vision and mission of the Older Americans Act is even more important than it was nearly sk decades ago, a our nation faces an unprecedented demographic shift.
-According to US Census data, in 2019, 16 precent-or 541 million-of Americans were 85 or older.
-With 5-11 million-of Americane were 65 or older.
-With approximately 10,000 Baby Soomers turning 65 each day, by 20-40, an estimated 80,8 million-or one in five Americans-will be 65 or older, or 218 purcent of the population!
-And by 2034, older adults are expected to outmost enhalten under 18 for the first time in history.
-The population of older outlines and the soon of the population of older policy and the population of older policy. older adults is also becoming more diverse, and the proportion of non-White older adults will bipartisan priority.
-Fostering a society in which aging at home and in the community is not only the collective desire but also the national only the collective desire but also the national expectation requires us to recognize, protect and belater the foundation upon which this goal was built.
-The Older Americans Act is that foundation, and as federal policymakers consider the Act's reauthorization.
-USAging urges Congress and the Administration to work toward policy decilient that honor the longstanding intent of the OAA within exaction. while seeking legislative updates that enable
+Today the vision and mission of the Older Americans Act is even more important than it was nearly six decade ago, as our nation faces an unprecedented demographic shift.
+According to US Census data, in 2019, 16 percent-or 54.1 million-of Americans were 65 or older.
+With 541 million - of Americans where its or older.
+With approximately 10,000 Baby Boomers turning 65 each day, by 2040, an estimated 80.8 million - or one in the Americans-will be 55 or older, or 218 percent of the population i And by 2024, older adults are expected to outnumber children under 18 for the first time in history.
+The population of duth and the line for time term and its ment and duth and explansion term between the ment and adults and explansion. older adults is also becoming more diverse, and the proportion of non-White older adults will continue to significantly increase several decades."

-One thing this rapidly growing and diverse demographic cohort agrees on is the cemographic conort agrees on is the overwhelming desire to age at home rather than in institutional settings: 85 percent of those age 65 and older want to remain in their home and community as they age:"
+One thing this rapidly growing and diverse demographic cohort agrees on is the overwhelming desire to age at home rather than n institutional settings: 85 percent of those age 65 and older want to remain in their home and community as they age."